Vashiru/Doze/3D print files/README.md

 Print settings:
 - Resin: Sunlu Nylon-like resin or Elegoo ABS-like resin with recommended settings
-- Supports: Yes, inner (invisible) surface points at print bed and is conencted to supports
+- Supports: Yes, inner (invisible) surface points at the print bed and is connected to supports

 ----------------------------------------------------------------------------------------